tkw1536/ggman/README.md

 Note that the `--for` argument also works for exact repository urls, e.g. `ggman --for 'https://github.com/tkw1536/GitManager' ls`.
 `--for` also works with absolute or relative filepaths to locally installed repositories.

-In addition to the `--for` argument, the `--here` argument also works.
-It is a shortcut that is equivalent to calling `--for` with the remote of the repository located in the current working directory.

 In addition, the `--for` argument by default uses a fuzzy matching algorithm.
 For example, the pattern `wrld` will also match a repository called `world`.
 Fuzzy matching only works for patterns that do not contain a special glob characters (`*` and friends).
 It is also possible to turn off fuzzy matching entirely by passing the `--no-fuzzy-filter` / `-n` argument.

+In addition to the `--for` argument, you can also use the `--path` argument.
+Instead of taking a pattern, it takes a (relative or absolute) filesystem path and matches all repositories under it.
+This also works when not inside `GGROOT`.
+The `--path` argument can be provided multiple times.

+The `--here` argument is an alias for `--path .`, meaning it matches only the repository located in the current working directory, or repositories under it.

 ### 'ggman comps' and 'ggman canon'